iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.14/report.md

 > This app downloaded itself on my phone do not trust this app at all.
 This is not okay.<br> :date: __2021-01-23 07:38:41__

 > I can take care of myself as well as people around me.
 Don't need this.
 Shame on victorino for forcing.<br> :date: __2021-01-22 08:00:16__

-> This app will never work!
-People who have covid-19 break quarantine all the time, you still see people not wearing mask, no ones checking on people in quarantine, everyone's still having gatherings with more then 10 ppl..
-The list goes on...
-So don't download this it's worthless you'll never get a notification!<br> :date: __2021-01-18 05:14:49__

-> My mother is high risk so I felt this app was a great idea.
-I tried downloading it but it said I didn't have enough space.
-So I delete three apps that I don't need and some useless pictures.
-It still says I don't have enough space.
-So I check how much space I have and it says 615 MB, which should be more than enough to download the stupid app.
-I check and this app only requires 22MB.
-I try to redownload and it doesn't work again.
-Great concept but it won't even let me try it out.<br> :date: __2021-01-17 02:44:44__